 As you know, skincare is not exclusively external - meaning that what we let inside our bodies carries a great significance for the condition of our skin too.

-All of the above are factors that can worsen your health, which in turn disrupts your skin's maintenance cycles, and can contribute to the appearance of acne.
-And here is where flaxseed oil enters the picture.
-Its high concentrations of Omega-3 make it excellent for our skin, reducing inflammation, as well as for harmonizing our digestion.
-But that's just a part of it.
+All of the above can worsen your health, which disrupts your skin's maintenance cycles, and can contribute to the appearance of acne and clogged pores.
+Here is where flaxseed enters the picture.
+Its high concentrations of Omega-3 make it excellent for our skin, reducing inflammation and harmonizing our digestion.
+But that's only part of it.

 Our bodies have a much easier time converting Alpha-linolenic Acid into the biologically active forms of Omega-3, like Docosahexaenoic acid (DHA) and Eicosapentaenoic acid (EPA).
 This makes flaxseed oil one of the best sources of Omega-3 in existence.
-Omega-3 fatty acids are essential for human health, and have been linked to reduced inflammation, keeping our brain young, and improving our heart's health.
+Omega-3 fatty acids are essential for human health and have been linked to reduced inflammation, keeping our brain young, and improving our heart's health.

 For example, in a study where mice were given 0.3 ml of flaxseed oil for 40 days, it was discovered that it prevented the growth of lung cancer and associated tumors.
-Another animal study seems to confirm these findings, finding that administering flaxseed oil seemingly blocked the appearance of colon cancer in rats.
-Test-tube studies have produced similar discoveries, with some studies showing that a steady intake of flaxseed oil reduced the growth of breast cancer cells.
+Another animal study seems to confirm these findings, proving that administering flaxseed oil seemingly blocked the appearance of colon cancer in rats.
+Test-tube studies have produced similar discoveries, with some showing that a steady intake of flaxseed oil reduced the growth of breast cancer cells.

 This information is meant to supplement, not replace advice from your doctor or healthcare provider and is not meant to cover all possible uses, precautions, interactions or adverse effects.
 This information may not fit your specific health circumstances, and its goal is to offer a general view of the subject.
 In case you are suffering from a severe case of acne, you should consult with a dermatologist or a certified medical professional.